-Hiring employees in Russia is arguably the most important task of an expansion.
+Recruiting and hiring employees in Russia is arguably the most important part of an expansion.
 Companies have to meet Russia’s strict employment compliance laws to continue working in the country, and you need to find the right employees who will grow your company.
 However, it can feel difficult to focus on hiring when you’re also dealing with the many facets of growing a business.

 Globalization Partners understands these challenges and can mitigate them through Russia hiring outsourcing.
 We’ll source talented candidates for your open positions, then onboard them using our existing subsidiary to help them start working faster.
 Best of all, you won’t have to worry about compliance, as we’ll act as the Employer of Record.

 As Russia experiences greater economic success, you’ll want to handle recruiting and staffing tasks while focusing on compliance to capitalize on the market.
 Currently, the country has a lack of educated and highly skilled workers, forcing many companies to turn to international employees or stay persistent throughout the hiring process.